-- a method has been defined for estimating the IBR to be applied to all leases with similar characteristics.
-The Group then opted to adopt the practical expedient of simplifying the definition of this parameter, as permitted by the new standard; - the starting point for defining the IBR as of the date of first-time application of the new standard is the average effective financing interest rate as at 31 December 2018 of the Parent Company, Saras S.p.A., in which the Group's cash management activities are pooled, with an expiry date similar to the average of the leases being remeasured.
+- a method was defined to estimate the IBR to apply to a portfolio of leases with reasonably similar characteristics.
+The Group then opted to adopt the practical expedient of simplifying the definition of this parameter, as permitted by the new standard; - the IBR at the date of first-time application of the new standard was estimated based the Parent Saras S.p.A.'s average effective borrowing rate as at 31 December 2018 (as the Group's cash pooling is centralized with the Parent) with a maturity similar to the average maturity of the agreements subject to restatement.
 This rate was appropriately adjusted according to the requirements of the new accounting rules to simulate a theoretical IBR consistent with the leases being measured.